CEOs average pay in 2021 was 324 times higher than employees: report

 Netflix, which just reported better-than-expected earnings and slowed subscriber loss in its second-quarter results, has a slightly smaller disparity.
 CEO Reed Hastings collected more than $40 million in 2021, about 200 times higher than the median employees’ pay.

-Other CEOs at the top of the list include executives at Expedia, JPMorganChase, Intel, Etsy and Adobe.
+The disparity between the average worker’s pay and CEO compensation shows how inequality has ballooned during the pandemic.
+Other CEOs at the top of the list include executives at Expedia, JPMorganChase, Intel, Etsy, and Adobe.